alvason/identifying_neurite_by_RRS/README.md

 ## Installation
 ### Prerequisites
-This code is written in Python 3.6.5.
-You will also need:
+This code is written and tested in Python 3.6.5.
+The required Python libaries are:
+* NumPy
+* SciPy
+* Matplotlib

 ### Getting started
 > Clone with HTTPS
 ```